 If there isn’t a set plan for getting the billing done, often it gets pushed aside.
 It is important that claims are filed on schedule.
 Most payers have a timely filing limit, and some are as little as 30 days from the date of service.
 Miss that deadline and the claim may be denied.

 In that case, appealing that denial as close to the service date as possible gives you a better chance of collecting.
-In any case, filing claims in a timely manner is very important to keeping a good cash flow.
+In any case, filing claims in a timely manner is very important to keep a good cash flow.

 Mistake #3: Not having a basic knowledge of coding